tpathre/EAVR-DEMO-DDW/README.md

 ## Settings for Max

 1. Open audio-EAVR-DEM-DDW.maxpat Max patch from the audio-Max folder.

+### Settings

-2. On the Max patch.
+2. On the Max Patch.
 Go to File --> Show Package Manager.
-Install Sadam Library and Max sdk.
+Install Sadam Library and Max SDk.
 3. Go to Options --> File Preferences.
-Check the paths for the relevant files
+Check the paths for the relevant files.
 4. Go to Options --> Audio Status.
 Set the audio driver, input driver and output device.
 The sampling rate should be set as 48000 Hz.
 5. Set the paths for the BRIR folders and cppIntegration.dll respectively, as follows

 C:/Users/../../../brir_reverberation_room/